MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 Open {{< menuitem "View" "Views" "Scripting Assistant">}}.
 A new panel is shown.

-If you now interact with a network, module or macro module, your user interactions are converted into Python calls.
+If you now interact with a network, module, or macro module, your user interactions are converted into Python calls.
 You can see the calls in the panel of the Scripting Assistant and copy and paste them for your Python script.

 ![Scripting Assistant](/images/tutorials/ScriptingAssistant_Panel.png "Scripting Assistant")